UniBwM-IFS-AILab/AUSPEX/README.md

 ---

 ## Setup AUSPEX Terra (Groundstation and Simulation) with WSL2

-We are using WSL2 to host our AUSPEX system, where ROS2 and external components are installed inside a docker container.
+We are using either WSL2 on Windows or a native Ubuntu 24.04 to host our AUSPEX system, where ROS2 and external components are installed inside a docker container.
-### 1. Setup WSL2 as Host System
+### 1. Setup WSL2 as Host System (WINDOWS Setup)
 Before cloning this repository prepare an Ubuntu 22.04 WSL instance.
 The easiest way is to download a tarball, which contains an [Ubuntu 22.04 image](https://cloud-images.ubuntu.com/wsl/releases/22.04/current/).
 To import the image to your WSL open a PowerShell terminal and run: